-Leg pain is not only frustrating to deal with, it’s also disruptive of everyday activities.
+Leg pain is not only frustrating to deal with, but it’s also disruptive of everyday activities.
 It makes mundane activities such as getting dressed, commuting to work, and running errands uncomfortable.
 If you’re an athlete, it makes doing your activity of choice unbearable – which can be quite disheartening if you’ve been training for a specific event.

 If you’ve been experiencing pain when walking or standing, do you know what caused it?
 And, what can you do to promote healing as soon as possible?

 The 10 Most Common Causes of Leg Pain When Walking or Standing

 Tendonitis is an ailment that happens either from overuse, aging, or certain conditions such as diabetes or rheumatoid arthritis.
 If you frequently have to do the same motions with the same body parts, the tendons in that area will become irritated and/or suffer from small tearing.
 In addition to pain, you may also experience stiffness of the joint and a limited range of motion.

 Osteoarthritis is a degenerative condition that causes the cartilage between your joints to wear down.
 If it affects your hips or knees, standing up and walking will become painful, as your bones rub against each other with these movements.
 In addition to pain, you can actually feel the bones rubbing together.
 It’s also common to hear a cracking sound when you move.

 This condition occurs when fluid-filled sacs between the joints become inflamed.
 It can happen from an injury, infection, or from repetitive activities.
 In addition to pain, symptoms of bursitis include tenderness, swelling, and skin that feels warm to the touch.

 4. Lumbar Spinal Stenosis